The Formation of UNC CAUSE

 UNC CAUSE Now

-This is an exciting time for computing professionals, given the evolution of computing and the changes that have occurred over the past ten years.
 We have an ever-increasing opportunity to deliver capabilities to our customers and thus empower them via technology to be more productive and creative in their jobs.
-Our organization, UNC CAUSE, for the past 20 years has and in the future will continue to help us to be better information technology professionals in the arena of higher education.
+Our organization, UNC CAUSE, for the past 45+ years has and in the future will continue to help us to be better information technology professionals in the arena of higher education.